Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Unlit oil lamps are mounted on the walls of this elegant hall.
 Hanging above the mantelpiece is a longsword with a windmill cameo worked into the hilt.</p>
 <p>Standing suits of armor flank wooden doors in the east and west walls.
 Each suit of armor clutches a spear and has a visored helm shaped like a wolf's head.
 The doors between them are carved with images of dancing youths.</p>
 <p>The red marble staircase continues its upward spiral to a third floor, a cold draft whispering down from above.</p>
+<p>On the far end of the hall, a fireplace sheds dim light into the passage, catching a glint of steel where a longsword rests on leather fastenings above the hearth.
 </div>

+The longsword is a family heirloom.
+Its hilt is elegantly carved in the shape of a windmill, two blades forming the cross guard and the base of the windmill flattening out towards the pommel.

 ### Servants’ Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 7.</em></span>